 Ranked Rating Adjustment

-To keep Ranked play as fair as possible, Critical Ops has a system that adjusts player ratings after a match—but only if it's later found to have been unfair.
-These adjustments help make sure no one benefits (or suffers) from cheating or other unfair behavior.
+To keep Ranked play as fair as possible, Critical Ops has a system that adjusts player ratings after a match, but only if it's later found to have been unfair.
+These adjustments help make sure no one benefits (or suffers) from cheating or other unfair behavior, such as ghosting.
 Ranked compensation is only applied in matches where a confirmed hacker or ghost was present.
 In matches where there was a griefer or someone went AFK, compensation will not be applied.
 This is the intended use of the feature to prevent abuse and ensure fairness in ranked play.

 What Makes a Match "Unfair"?

-A Ranked match is considered unfair if, after it ends or during it, one of the players is confirmed to have been cheating.
+A ranked match is considered unfair if one of the players is confirmed to have been cheating after it ends or during it.
 This includes:

-Even if the cheater’s team loses, the match is still flagged as unfair—because the competition wasn’t clean for either side.
+Even if the cheater’s team loses, the match is still flagged as unfair because neither side's competition was fair.

 So, How Does My Rating Change?